mrd0x/secblog/src/pages/spoofing-and-attacking-with-skype/index.md

 ![Crashed](./crashed.png)

+This will crash both Skype on web and Skype's thick client.
+However the Skype app on the phone does not crash.

 # Spear Phishing With Skype's Domain

 I found this one pretty interesting.
 When you send a file to a chat it's first uploaded to Skype's servers and then everyone inside the chat gets access to the file. **It doesn't matter if you're friends with the target(s) or not**.
 After sending the file, you can delete your message and they still have access to the file.